Araxiel/HOI4-My-Small-Mods/arax_PersonalPatch/readme.md

 # Araxiel's Personal Patch

-A "patch" to "fix" a ton of little things that annoy me.
+A "patch" to "fix" a ton of little things that annoy me.<br>
+Basically requires every DLC.

 ## Factions
 Greatly reduced the *range* of default factions, by limiting the join rules for factions that didn't already have geographic join rules: